NXT TakeOver: Chicago II: Preliminary matches

 The event opened with The Undisputed Era (Kyle O'Reilly and Roderick Strong) defending the NXT Tag Team Championship against Oney Lorcan and Danny Burch.
-O'Reilly and Strong performed "Total Elimination" on Lorcan to retain the title.
+O'Reilly and Strong performed "Total Elimination" on Lorcan to retain the titles.

 Next, Ricochet faced Velveteen Dream.
 Ricochet performed a 630º senton on Dream to score the win.

 After that, Shayna Baszler defended the NXT Women's Championship against Nikki Cross.
 In the end, Baszler applied the "Kirifuda Clutch" on Cross.
 Cross passed out, thus Bazler retained the title by technical submission.

-In the penultimate match, Aleister Black defended the NXT Championship against Lars Sullivan.Sullivan performed a powerslam on the apron and diving headbutt for a nearfall.
+In the penultimate match, Aleister Black defended the NXT Championship against Lars Sullivan.
+Sullivan performed a powerslam on the apron and diving headbutt for a nearfall.
 Black performed a "Black Mass" for a nearfall.
 The match ended when Sullivan attempted a "Freak Accident", but Black countered and performed two "Black Masses" on Sullivan to retain the title, marking Sullivan's first pinfall loss in NXT.